Skip to content

 This corresponds to the relation search the Admin UI uses when you type into a foreign-key combobox.

 • Views are read-only.
-A CREATE VIEW is published as a list (and get) endpoint only.
+A CREATE VIEW is published as a list endpoint only — a view has no primary key, so it has no item route.
 A write to a view returns 405.

 • Unknown columns are rejected.
 A create or update body that names a column not in the table returns 400.